Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 ### 15. Next steps

 You have a proper blog in place right now.
-There are few things you can add to this to make it better.
+There are a few things you can add to this to make it better.

 1. Create a `src\components\footer.astro` component and add it to the `Base.astro` layout to make it part of every page
 2. Add a `src\pages\now.astro` page to tell your readers about what you are doing now (following [The /now page movement | Derek Sivers](https://sive.rs/nowff))